aramsimonyan1/forage-jpmc-swe-task-1/README.md

 Before implementing this request using perspective, first, you’ll need to interface with the relevant financial data feed and make the necessary adjustments to facilitate the monitoring of potential trade opportunities.

+## To run
-## To run, first type in the terminal:
+First, type in the terminal:
 $python server3.py

 then, open a new terminal, and type: